Lotte Jacobi: Chronology

 Atelier Jacobi: Sigismund Jacobi (1860–1935) c.
 1906.
 Portrait of the author Franz Kafka by Lotte Jacobi's father.

 Born in Thorn (Toruń), Prussia (now in Poland), Jacobi was raised in nearby Posen, the eldest of three children.
 At the age of 12, she took her first photograph with a pinhole camera, which set the stage for her to become a fourth-generation photographer, following in the footsteps of her father, grandfather and "great-grandfather who had studied with Daguerre", as well as joining her uncles, aunts and sister in the field.
 "I was to be a photographer," Jacobi once said, "and that was that.'”

-After training at the Bavarian State Academy of Photography and the University of Munich, Jacobi married in 1916 and, in 1917, gave birth to her only child.
+After training at the Bavarian State Academy of Photography and the Ludwig-Maximilians-Universität München, Jacobi married in 1916 and, in 1917, gave birth to her only child.
 In 1921, Posen became part of Poland, and Jacobi relocated to Munich.
 She divorced her husband in 1924 and, in 1927, she entered the family photography business.

 From 1927 until 1935, Jacobi managed her father's Berlin studio.
 During this period, she also began to work independently as a photographer.
 "Equipped with an Ermanox camera, she was passionate about dance and theatre photography.
 The exhibition Dance photographs organised by the Brooklyn Museum in 1937 presented a number of her moving images."
 But because portraits were the family specialty, they became her focus, as well, and soon "the local newspapers – Berlin had 120 of them – were clamoring for her work."
 Represented by the Schostal Photo Agency (Agentur Schostal), Jacobi also began producing films.
 There would be four in all, the most important of which was Portrait of the Artist, a study of artist and graphic designer Josef Scharl.

 In 1932–33, Jacobi traveled to the Soviet Union, in particular to Tajikistan and Uzbekistan, taking photographs of what she saw.
 She returned to Berlin in February 1933, a month after Hitler came to power.
 As persecution against Jews rose, the left-wing and Jewish-born Jacobi found her work praised by German officials for its "good examples of Aryan photography".
 Soon after, Jacobi fled Germany with her son, losing nearly all of her early work when she immigrated.
 The pair arrived in New York City in September 1935 and, within three weeks, Jacobi had founded another family photography studio, alongside her sister Ruth Jacobi Roth.

 Lotte Jacobi.
 1951.
 Photo of J. D. Salinger in one of Jacobi's more traditional portraits.
 The image was used for the first-edition back cover of The Catcher in the Rye.